epi-project/brane-documentation/user-guide/src/scientists/bscript/funcs-classes.md

 This tells the backend to create a new object from the definition with the name `<ID>`, and then populate the fields with the given names (`FIELD-ID`) with the value that the given expression evaluates to (`EXPR`).

 Note that this is an expression itself, which will thus evaluate to an instance of the referred class.
-Furthermore, because the fields are named anyway, you don't have to use the same order as used in the class.
+Furthermore, because the fields are named, you don't have to use the same order in assigning the value as used in the definitions of the fields.

 For example, we can instantiate our Jedi class as follows:
 ```bscript